reasonmethis/bet-czar-contract-solidity/README.md

 # BetCzar

 This Hardhat project contains BetCzar, a Solidity contract that allows anyone to create and manage bets between two parties.
+I have also made a front-end app to interact with this contract: [working demo](https://reasonmethis.github.io/betczar_frontend)

 ## Introduction